Boise Fire Entry Level FAQs

 • Be able to meet physically demanding standards

-9. Does Boise Fire have lateral positions open/available?
+9. Does Boise Fire offer lateral hiring?

-11. Is there an age limit to applying?
+10. Is there an age limit?

-13. Does Boise Fire hire women?
+12. Does Boise Fire hire women?

 Colorblindness will not disqualify a candidate from the application process.
 An eye exam will be administered by our department physician during a candidate's physical exam.